boucadair/network-attachment-circuits/draft-boro-opsawg-ntw-attachment-circuit.md

 ~~~~
 {: #sap-ac-ntw title="Attachment Circuits Examples" artwork-align="center"}

-The AC network model uses the AC common model defined in {{!I-D.boro-opsawg-teas-attachment-circuit}}.
+The AC network model uses the AC common model defined in {{!I-D.boro-opsawg-teas-common-ac}}.

  The YANG data model in this document conforms to the Network Management Datastore Architecture (NMDA) defined in {{!RFC8342}}.